Ehrhart Theory of Paving and Panhandle Matroids: Introduction

 For general matroid polytopes, volume formulas were given by Ardila, Benedetti, and Doker \cite{ABD} and Ashraf~\cite{Ashraf}, but much less is known about their Ehrhart polynomials.
 De~Loera, Haws, and K\"oppe \cite{DeLoeraHawsKoppe} conjectured that matroid polytopes are Ehrhart positive in general, and work of Castillo and Liu \cite{CastilloLiu} suggested that even generalized permutohedra might be Ehrhart positive.
 However, recently Ferroni \cite{FerroniNotPositive} explicitly constructed matroids that are not Ehrhart positive.
 Our work draws on and expands Ferroni's, so we will describe his technique in some detail.

 A matroid of rank~$r$ is called \defterm{paving} if every circuit has cardinality greater than or equal to~$r$, and it is \defterm{sparse paving} if it and its dual are both paving.
 Paving matroids are well-known objects to matroid theorists \cite[Chapter 2,3]{Welsh}.
 It is conjectured and widely believed that asymptotically all matroids are paving matroids, or even sparse paving matroids; see \cite{mayhew}, \cite{pendavingh-vanderpol}, \cite[Chapter~15.5]{Oxley}.
-Ferroni observed that the base polytope of a sparse paving matroid $M$ could be obtained from a hypersimplex by slicing with hyperplanes.
+Ferroni used the well-known fact that the base polytope of a sparse paving matroid $M$ could be obtained from a hypersimplex by slicing with (geometric) hyperplanes (see \cite{HerrmaannJoswig} for an application of this fact).
 Each piece sliced off in this way is itself a base polytope of the \defterm{minimal matroid} $T_{r,n}$ (so called because they have the least number of bases for their rank and ground set size among all such connected matroids), whose Ehrhart polynomials Ferroni had previously calculated and proven that they were positive in~\cite{Ferroni2021A}.
 The result is an explicit formula for the Ehrhart polynomial of a sparse paving matroid, which Ferroni was able to show did not always have positive coefficients.

 It is useful to turn the construction around and regard a hypersimplex as constructed from a paving or sparse paving matroid base polytope by attaching panhandle or minimal matroid polytopes.
 The combinatorial analogue of this geometric operation is \defterm{circuit-hyperplane relaxation} \cite[p.39]{Oxley}, which adds a single basis to a matroid.
 Ferroni\cite[Thm.~1.8]{Ferroni2021A} showed that if $\widetilde{M}$ is obtained from $M$ by relaxing a circuit-hyperplane, then It is evident from Ferroni's explicit formula for $\ehr_{T_{r,n}}(t)$ in~\cite{Ferroni2021A} that the polynomial $\ehr_{T_{r,n}}(t-1)$ has nonnegative coefficients.
 Therefore, the operation of circuit-hyperplane relaxation preserves Ehrhart positivity.